wiz0u/WTelegramClient/README.md

 **⚠️ Most chat groups you see are really of type `Channel`, not `Chat`!**
 - chats : In plural or general meaning, it means either `Chat` or `Channel`
 - `Peer` : Either a `Chat`, `Channel` or a private chat with a `User`
-- Dialog : The current status of a chat with a `Peer` *(draft, last message, unread count, pinned...)*
+- Dialog : The current status of a chat with a `Peer` *(draft, last message, unread count, pinned...)*.
+It represents each line from your Telegram chat list.
 - DC (DataCenter) : There are a few datacenters depending on where in the world the user (or an uploaded media file) is from.
 - Access Hash : Telegram requires you to provide a specific `access_hash` for users, channels, and other resources before interacting with them.
 See [FAQ #4](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md#access-hash) to learn more about it.

 # Other things to know

-The Client class also offers an `Update` event that is triggered when Telegram servers sends unsollicited Updates or notifications/information/status/service messages, independently of your API requests.
+The Client class also offers an `Update` event that is triggered when Telegram servers sends Updates (like new messages or status), independently of your API requests.
 See [Examples/Program_ListenUpdates.cs](https://github.com/wiz0u/WTelegramClient/blob/master/Examples/Program_ListenUpdates.cs)

 An invalid API request can result in a `RpcException` being raised, reflecting the [error code and status text](https://revgram.github.io/errors.html) of the problem.